berndruecker/flowing-retail-old/README.md

 You can inspect what's going on using Cockpit:

 * Download Camunda Distribution of your choice
-* Configure Datasource to connect to (in server/apache-tomcat-8.0.24/conf/server.xml if using the Tomcat distribution): jdbc:h2:tcp://localhost:8092/mem:camunda
+* Configure Datasource to connect to (e.g. in Tomcat distribution this is configured in server/apache-tomcat-8.0.24/conf/server.xml): jdbc:h2:tcp://localhost:8092/mem:camunda
-* Leave the db username as "sa" but change the password to "" (blank)
 * Best: Do not start job executor
 * Run it and you can use cockpit normally